What is Operations Research?

 About the Program

 The Dual-title Intercollege Graduate Degree Program is housed in the Harold and Inge Marcus Department of Industrial and Manufacturing Engineering.
 Students enrolled in participating graduate programs at Penn State may pursue a dual graduate degree (at either the Ph.D. or Master’s level) in OR at the same time they are meeting the requirements of their “home” graduate program.
-Doctoral students can also earn a minor in OR.
+Doctoral and Master’s students can also earn a minor in OR.

 “There are methodological links between OR and Statistics that remain unexplored.
 My dual degree lays the groundwork for a future in either academia or industry, interweaving Statistics’ sophisticated analysis with OR’s computational efficiency.”

 – Ana Keeney, Ph.D. student in Statistics and OR